Search

 FM Incentives

 For instructors interested in sales, Gaba offers certification and support in how to perform “First Meetings”.
 These are lessons provided to prospective clients.
 Once certified, each successful FM conducted will earn the instructor an incentive in addition to their usual lesson rate.
-FM A certified instructors are eligible for a 2000 yen incentive per successful lesson (i.e. where the clients decides to continue studying with Gaba).
-FM B certified instructors earn a 3000 yen reward.
+FM-certified instructors are eligible for a 3000 yen incentive per successful lesson (i.e. where the clients decides to continue studying with Gaba).

 And more...